arcalot/arcaflow-engine/README.md

 As you can see, it has an input, a list of steps, and an output definition.
 These can be linked together using JSONPath expressions (not all features are supported).
 The expressions also determine the execution order of plugins.

-You can now create an input YAML for this workflow:
+You can now create an input YAML for this workflow: (save it to input.yaml)

 ```yaml
 name: Arca Lot